Wide doors and a Wet Room!

 The Suffolk Owl Sanctuary, which has all sorts of birds, flying displays, a fabulous play area with a wheelchair accessible roundabout and even a meerkat enclosure.

 Access: This is a great place to go with designated areas for disabled people and their carers.
 The flying display is very good. http://www.owl-help.org.uk

 Suffolk Punch Trust is where you can get up close to these magnificent horses.
 They will also be on show at the Suffolk Show.

-Access: They have a golf buggy available and I will contact my friend to see when she is there. http://suffolkpunchtrust.org
+Access: They have a golf buggy available.
+If you would like to go, I will contact my friend in advance to arrange use of the buggy. http://suffolkpunchtrust.org

 Eastern Farm Park, which has pony rides, ride on tractors and several animals.

 Access: This is very flat with the animal feeding areas at low level.
 There are smooth walks around the farm to the paddocks. http://www.eastonfarmpark.co.uk